FCC Testing & Certification

-York EMC Services (YES) offers a range of FCC electronic product compliance testing to 47 CFR 15 and 47 CFR 18 and all of our laboratories are listed on the FCC website as an FCC recognised accredited testing laboratory.
+Eurofins York (formerly York EMC Services) offers a range of FCC electronic product compliance testing to 47 CFR 15 and 47 CFR 18 and all of our laboratories are listed on the FCC website as an FCC recognised accredited testing laboratory.

 - Applies to intentional radiators and certain unintentional radiators.

 - Testing by an accredited test laboratory is mandatory, followed by TCB (Telecommunications Certification Body) formal certification.

 - A grant of Equipment Authorisation is issued by the TCB for certified equipment.

 - Equipment that does not contain a radio transmitter and contains only digital circuitry – such as computer peripherals, microwave ovens, ISM equipment, switching power supplies, LED light bulbs, radio receivers and TV interface devices – is subject to approval using the SDoC procedure with an option to use the certification procedures

 - For any equipment subject to the SDoC procedure, the certification equipment authorization procedure may be used in place of the SDoC procedure at the option of the responsible party